trinodb/trino/docs/src/main/sphinx/admin/properties-writer-scaling.rst

 * **Type:** ``boolean``
 * **Default value:** ``true``

 Enable preferred write partitioning.
-When set to ``true`` each partition is written by a separate writer.
+When set to ``true`` and more than the minimum number of partitions, set in ``preferred-write-partitioning-min-number-of-partitions``, are written, each partition is written by a separate writer.
 As a result, for some connectors such as the Hive connector, only a single new file is written per partition, instead of multiple files.
 Partition writer assignments are distributed across worker nodes for parallel processing.